inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-This course examines leadership for community and social change.
-Students will investigate the role of socially responsible institutions and how they can lead social change in a just and sustainable manner.
-Students will explore how to engage multiple stakeholders and how to create meaningful and sustainable social change.
+Examines leadership for community and social change.
+Students investigate the role of socially responsible institutions and how they can lead social change in a just and sustainable manner.
+Students explore how to engage multiple stakeholders and how to create meaningful and sustainable social change.

 LEAD 542.
 DESIGN THINKING FOR LEADING CHANGE.
 4 Credits.